Eight Math Skills Your Child Will Learn in 2nd Grade

 Have a wonderful time digging into second grade math!

-Lily Jones loves all things learning.
+Written by Lily Jones, Lily Jones loves all things learning.
 She has been a kindergarten & first grade teacher, instructional coach, curriculum developer, and teacher trainer.
 She loves to look at the world with curiosity and inspire people of all ages to love learning.
 She lives in California with her husband, two kids, and a little dog.

 About Komodo – Komodo is a fun and effective way to boost K-5 math skills.
 Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, three to five times per week) that fits into the busy family routine.
 Komodo helps users develop fluency and confidence in math – without keeping them at the screen for long.